lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

    When looking at the *lammpstrj* file using VMD, you will see the bonds breaking.
-Use the *DynamicBonds* representation to properly visualise the bond breaking.
+Use the *DynamicBonds* representation to properly visualize the bond breaking.

 .. |video_lammps_cnt| raw:: html